I pull off to pee at the Walt Whitman Wayside on the Jersey Turnpike.

 All the coming and going, the thousands streaming, no one bumping, no one cursing, cats that herd themselves.

-And the same in the parking lot, cars backing, waiting, accelerating out past the gas pumps, past the 18-wheelers lined up on the side, past the dog walkers and the scraggly pines and the skittering of trash, one empty can rolling with a tuneful clatter across the greasy asphalt as rain begins to fall.
+And the same in the parking lot, cars backing, waiting, accelerating out past the gas pumps, past the 18-wheelers lined up on the side, past the scraggly pines and the skittering trash, one empty can rolling with a tuneful clatter across the greasy asphalt as rain begins to fall.

 Yo, Wayside named for our Bard with a Capital-B, you too are the poem he scrawled, and each of us a line.